Sidney, Maine

 Sidney is a town in Kennebec County, Maine, United States.
 The population was 4,645 at the 2020 census.
 Sidney was incorporated as a town on January 30, 1792.
 The town was named for Sir Philip Sidney, an English author.
 Sidney is included in the Augusta, Maine micropolitan New England City and Town Area.
-Since 1937, the town is the home of the New England Music Camp.
+Since 1937, the town has been the home of the New England Music Camp.